kavli-ntnu/dj-docs/docs/imaging/basics.rst

 A few less common activities to be aware of:

-* If a new **setup** or **scope** is developed and used, new entries should be added to the pipeline to represent these physical entities
+* If a new **system** or **scope** is developed and used, new entries should be added to the pipeline to represent these physical entities

   - A ``scope`` is the microscope objective - it (partially) controls factors such as field of view, and the unwarping routine used to correct for the distortion of the field of view

-  - A ``setup`` is pretty much everything else in the room *except* the arena and the subject.
+  - A ``system`` is pretty much everything else in the room *except* the arena and the subject.
 It keeps track of the most recent calibration data, hardware configuration, etc.

 * New subject implants can be recorded in the ``Implant`` table.
 There is currently no user interface other than code to work with this table